atomic01/CodePlayground/README.md

 ## Convert_green_in_BMP_to_blue
 Convert_green_in_BMP_to_blue is a small freelance program in witch input is BMP image file.
 The program shifts the green color to blue and removes the green.

-##
+## Locastic - Prvi dio(eng.
+First part)
-locastic directory is filled with php files containing solved problems from a job interview at Locastic.
+locastic directory is filled with php files containing solved problems from a job interview at Locastic from when I was 2 year of bachelors.
 You can view the code and you can also run it on links below, which I have set up in advance:

  http://todolistapp.epizy.com/locastic/Prvi%20dio/index1.php